 - 1. Income tax aspects of the "gross income" definition - 2.
 Income tax further aspects of the "gross income" definition - 3.
-Capital gains taxation - Income tax aspects of the "general deduction formula" - 5.
-Income tax further aspects of "the general deduction formula

-- 6. Income tax special deductions and allowances - 7.
-Tax planning and anti-avoidance measures - 8.
-Employee benefits and retirement planning - 9.
-Tax strategy - 10.
-Estate planning - 11.
-Taxation of special classes of taxpayer - 12.
-The Tax Administration Act - 13.
+Income tax further aspects of the "gross income" definition - 4.
+Income tax aspects of the "general deduction formula" - 5.
+Income tax further aspects of "the general deduction formula - 6.
+Tax planning and anti-avoidance measures - Employee benefits and retirement planning - 8.
+The Tax Administration Act - 9.
 Research methodology and design

-The two three-hour examination papers can be written in Grahamstown or, subject to special arrangements, other universities in South Africa.
+The two three-hour examination papers can be written in Makhanda or, subject to special arrangements, other venues in South Africa.
 The coursework component of the degree must be passed.